portlandcodeschool/primer/_posts/lessons/2015-03-15-primerBasicLessonPlan3.md

 #Primer Basic Week 3

 ##Objectives:
-*	Chrome Developer Tools
+*	Use Chrome Developer Tools to explore DOM HTML & CSS
-*	Git: Basic collaboration: branching and merging using Github pages to deploy web sites
+*	Git: Basic collaboration: cloning, branching and merging using Github pages to deploy web sites
 *	Teamwork roles and responsibilities
-*	Project work
+*	Project work using Basecamp as a project web site

 ##By the end of this lessons, students will be able to:
 *	Identify elements of a web page as they appear in Google Chrome Developer Tools
+* Clone a single github repo and use the remotes for collaboration
-*	Git Push their repo to gitHub
+*	Git push their branch in their repo to the github remote
-*	Git Pull their repo as a collaborator in gitHub to their computer
+*	Git pull their branch from the gitHub remote to their computer repo
-*	Git Merge repos
+*	Git merge branches in repos, resolving merge conflicts as necessary.
-*	View a website deployed by gitHub
+*	View a website deployed by github
 *	Identify their role and responsibility in their group as they relate to the final assignment
 *	Communicate with their group through BaseCamp